raunakchowdhury/rm-rf/README.md

 Running time median to record average time taken to beat the game
 ## DoublyLinkedLists
 Will store the projectiles, plants and zombies currently on the screen.
 Will allow for O(1) removal runtime, which increases efficiency.
-Each ADT will be taken by one developer.

 The placement of the plants will be determined via a matrix.

 Zombies will move in fixed lanes.

 There will be two inheritance trees: Plants and Zombies.
 	- Plants
     - Peashooter